SavinaRoja/arkady/README.md

 ## Dependencies
 [pyzmq](https://pyzmq.readthedocs.io/en/latest/)

-## What Arkady is
+## What Arkady __is__
 The central problem Arkady seeks to solve is how to set up an interface to an arbitrary "device" and control it from another process.
-This can be local or remote over a network; it uses socket communication by leveraging ZeroMQ.
+This can be local or remote over a network; it uses ZeroMQ socket communication which is robust and lightweight.

-## What Arkady is **not**
+## What Arkady __is not__
-A
-Though the Arkady library may provide some utilities for talking to applications built with Arkady.
+Though the Arkady library may provide some utilities for talking to Arkady applications.
 It does not intend to be the central means by which you control said applications.
-This is not out of laziness, but rather a desire to leave the power in your hands.
-Because Arkady uses ZeroMQ sockets for communication, you can exercise control over your devices in almost any other language and using the patterns that work best for you.
+Not because Arkady is lazy, but because Arkady wants to give you freedom.
+Because ZeroMQ sockets are used for communication, you can communicate with Arkady application interfaces in most major languages: Java, C++, Python, Javascript... all good!

 ## What can I use Arkady to do?
 You can use Arkady to separate the controller logic of a piece of software from